eirisocherry/camera-time-remapping/README.md

 # Camera Time Remapping
-Is an After Effects script that allows you to link time remapping to camera.
+Is an After Effects script that allows you to link time remapping to camera and more.

 ## Credits
 `shy_rikki` (discord)